CL-17656/CS520_Front/documentations/Contributions.md

 Arin focused on the **Take Assignment** and **Statistics** features, along with documentation.
 Key contributions include:
 - Building the quiz-taking page where students can answer interactively.
 - Making the results page for students to learn about their performance and any feedbacks for the instructor.
-- Designing the statistics page for instructors with visual charts for detailed performance insights into each question.
+- Designing and implementing the statistics page for instructors with visual charts for detailed performance insights into each question.
 - Writing clear and detailed documentations for the project.
+- Writing the routing tests for the frontend for all the views

 ### Isaac
 Isaac contributed to the **Grading** and **Statistics** features.
 Key contributions include:
 - Creating the grading page for instructors to view, grade, and comment on student submissions.
-- Design and implement the statistics page with visual charts.
+- Design the statistics page with interactive charts and colors to get performance insights into the overall quiz and also get the detailed distribution of the points scored by the students.
 - Simplifying the feedback process for instructors.

----

-## Testing Contributions

-The entire team worked together on testing to ensure the project runs smoothly.
-Contributions include:
-- Writing and testing backend APIs to check their reliability.
-Diffblue was used to assist with generating tests.
-- Testing frontend features for usability and fixing issues.
-- Conducting manual tests to find and solve bugs.

----

 ---